 There isn’t just one particular exercise or activity that is recommended for all people with arthritis.
 Choose an activity that you enjoy and that is convenient for you to do.
 Low-impact exercises, with less weight or force going through your joints, are usually most comfortable.

 Examples of low-impact activities include:

 - exercising in water, such as hydrotherapy (with a physiotherapist), swimming or water exercise classes.
 For information about our Warm Water Classes, click here.
 Download the Water Exercise information sheet.

-- strength training.
-For information about our Strength & Balance Exercise Classes, click here.
-Down the Strength Training information sheet.
+- strength training – for information about our The Joint Movement program, click here.
+Download the Strength Training information sheet.

 - Tai Chi exercise